-8.1 Objective: To ensure that buildings in the area achieve the highest of standards for energy and water efficiency and that flood risk is minimised.
+8.1.1 To ensure that buildings in the area achieve the highest of standards for energy and water efficiency and that flood risk is minimised.

-- 8.2.1 From 2010 to 2012.
-Ham & Petersham was one of the Mayor of London's ten designated "Low Carbon Zones" (LCZ).
+- 8.2.1 From 2010 to 2012, Ham & Petersham was one of the Mayor of London's ten designated "Low Carbon Zones" (LCZ).
 The LCZ initiative was a pilot scheme to improve each chosen locality's energy performance: specifically, the scheme targeted a 20.12% reduction in energy consumption in each Zone.
 The Ham & Petersham LCZ is widely regarded as having been a very good example of successful collaboration between the local authority, schools, community groups and residents.
 It has been cited in several academic studies into community engagement on climate change and community energy projects.
-The key innovation was the use of peer-to-peer engagement to promote the Zone's aims: a group of residents were recruited to act as "Street Champions" - they went door-to-door or promoted the scheme on stalls and at organised events (e.g. draughtproofing and solar energy workshops).
+The key innovation was the use of peer-to-peer engagement to promote the Zone's aims: a group of residents were recruited to act as "Street Champions" they went door-to-door or promoted the scheme on stalls and at organised events (e.g. draughtproofing and solar energy workshops).
 The result was impressive: the project reached about 30% of residents, reduced carbon dioxide emissions by almost 19% and reduced fuel bills across all active participants by a combined £120,000 per year. - 8.2.2 This outcome, together with the extensive community engagement mentioned above, demonstrates the appetite in Ham & Petersham for improving the sustainability of existing buildings in the area.
 It is considered that new development should also be expected to achieve the highest possible sustainability standards. - 8.2.3 Consultation has identified further sustainability objectives as priorities for the area, namely the encouragement for retrofitting buildings and providing electric charging points for cars.
-Also, installing water butts to reduce water consumption, and to minimise flood risk by providing sustainable drainage measures such as permeable forecourt parking areas.
+Also, installing water butts to reduce water consumption, and to minimise flood risk by providing sustainable drainage measures such as permeable forecourt parking areas. - 8.2.4 The Neighbourhood Forum supports LBRuT's approach to electric charging points as set out in policy LP 45 of the Richmond Local Plan.

-8.3 Policy E1 Sustainable development
+8.3 Policy E1 - Sustainable Development